astropuffin/oakmtg.club/content/english/candidates/meron-y-semedar.md

 ### Introduction

 Meron Semedar is not seen as a leading candidate in the race for the District 3 Council seat, though he is thoroughly impressive and could bring a significantly different perspective to the host of issues plaguing District 3.
-However, the policies he lists on his website are vague, so this former D3 resident (Tasha) is concerned about how he would create concrete plans to address those issues.
+However, the policies he lists on his website are vague, so this former D3 resident is concerned about how he would create concrete plans to address those issues.
 He has not participated in any candidate forums that we have seen.

 ### Background